 - Feynman Part 2 is open to students who graduated from Part 1.

 Technologies Required: All students will need to have a laptop and cell phone/tablet to run the simulations and applications we'll be working with in our classes.

 Capacity: All classes will have a maximum capacity of 24 students.
-Within the capacity, there will always be a maximum 12:1 ratio of students to teachers.

 "Science is the belief in the ignorance of experts."